cheerml/cheerml.github.io/README.md

 We will do what we can when we had the time.

+## Important notes

+Make sure to use the following chars in MathTex:
+- '\_' instead of '_'
+- '\|' instead of '|'

+And more important notes can be found via [Link](https://cheerml.github.io/contributing#important-notes).

+Please also take a look at the link above before contributing.

 ## Contributors

 Please add yourself to the list if you contribute to the blog!